leyreromero/Restaurante-Website/README.md

 ## Introduction <a name = "introduction"></a>

-This is my first website using HTML and CSS.
+This is my first website using HTML and CSS with Bootstrap.
 A restaurant website that contains three sentions: Home/Menu/Contact wich name is Savanna.
 That's under the 'bootcamp'training of the Geekshubs Academy.

 ## Requirements<a name = "requirements"></a>